 1997-2017 20 years as an expert in museum planning and cultural heritage.
 Reconceptualisation of the architecture of the Dresden Residenzschloss as a museum centre for use by four museums and the General Directorate of the Dresden State Art Collections, numerous master plans for museum buildings as well as for the Saxon Museum Landscape i.A..
 Saxon State Ministry of Science and Art; specialist planning for the repositioning of the Museumslandschaft Hessen Kassel; various master plans and museum developments in the remit of the Senate Chancellery of the Governing Mayor of Berlin, Department of Cultural Affairs; in 2013, her overall concept lays the foundation for the repositioning of the Bauhaus Archive Museum of Design and the important Gropius Building; project management for the exhibition architectures of the Humboldt Forum in the Berlin Palace, redesign of the architecture with exhibition for the Minden Cathedral Treasury.

 2015 Retreat & relaunch of MSAO MIERSCH SUESS ARCHITECTURAL OFFICES as a German-international design, engineering and innovation studio for architecture, urban design as well as engineering structures.
-MSAO has been a member of NAX, the German architecture export, since 2018.
+MSAO has been a member of the BCECC, the Brussels-based Belgian Chinese Chamber of Commerce, since 2021.
 THINKING THE TWENTY-FIRST-CENTURY is project philosophy of innovative architecture and master plans for innovation region design, industry, culture and education.
 Ines Miersch-Süß acts as Principle Architect and is responsible for business development as owner.
 MSAO participates in selected international competitions with innovation character such as the ideas competition for the design of the capital region Berlin Brandenburg 2070.

 In 2017, the MSAO FUTURE FOUNDATION was founded, which Ines Miersch-Süß leads on a voluntary basis as President and with the support of the Foundation's Board of Trustees and as a commitment.
-The foundation is an international forum for shaping the future in permanent partnership with MSAO MIERSCH SUESS ARCHITECTURAL OFFICES.
-In 2020, the Fraunhofer Zentrum IMW will become a permanent partner of the foundation.
-In 2021, the first book publication of the MSAO FUTURE FOUNDATION will be published by DeGruyter Verlag with the title "Libraries and their Architecture in the 21st Century" in the wake of the first International Library Summit 2019 in Venice.
+The foundation is an international forum for shaping the future and official partner of the NEW EUROPEAN BAUHAUS.

 Dieser Text ist urheberrechtlich geschützt.
 Auszüge als Ganzes oder in Teilen sind ohne Zustimmung von MSAO nicht gestattet.